Burger chain Shake Shack files for IPO

 The company intends to list its common stock on the New York Stock Exchange under the symbol “SHAK.”

-(This story has been refiled to corrects spelling of “Pollo” in paragraph 5)

-Reporting by Avik Das in Bengaluru; Editing by Kirti Pandey, Ted Kerr and Joyjeet Das
+Reporting by Avik Das in Bengaluru; Editing by Kirti Pandey and Ted Kerr